The Linear Algebra Mapping Problem. Current state of linear algebra languages and libraries: Evaluation of Programming Languages

 \subsubsection{Experiment \texttt{\#}8: Properties in Linear Systems}

-\paragraph{Input} We created general matrices to satisfy the properties shown in the ``Property'' column of Table \ref{tab:solve_mult}, and used the expressions in Table \ref{tab:examples}.
+\paragraph{Input} We created general matrices to satisfy the properties shown in the ``Property'' column of Table~\ref{tab:solve_mult}, and used the expressions in Table \ref{tab:examples}.
 We measured the execution time and compared it to the C implementation.
-The results are displayed in Table \ref{tab:solve_mult}, while the execution time results are in Table \ref{tab:app:solve_mult}.
+The results are displayed in Table~\ref{tab:solve_mult}, while the execution time results are in Table~\ref{tab:app:solve_mult}.

-\paragraph{Results} Armadillo performs the optimal Cholesky factorization for the SPD case and forward substitution for the Triangular case.
-However, the Diagonal case is also solved using forward substitution, as if A was Triangular.
+\paragraph{Results} Armadillo performs the optimal Cholesky factorization for the SPD case and forward substitution for the Triangular case; For the Diagonal case, a band matrix solver is used.
 Eigen does not participate in this experiment, as it requires the user to explicitly specify the type of factorization to perform on the input operand before solving the linear system.
 Julia recognizes the Triangular and Diagonal properties and performs forward substitution and vector scaling respectively for those cases.
 However, it does not make use of the Cholesky factorization for SPD matrices nor of the Bunch–Kaufman decomposition for symmetric matrices.
 Matlab is known\footnote{https://uk.mathworks.com/help/matlab/ref/mldivide.html} to have an elaborate decision tree when solving a linear system to select the most suitable factorization based on the properties of the operands.
 Those properties are detected during runtime either by examining the contents of the matrices or by trial-and-error.
-Indeed, both Matlab and Octave take advantage of the SPD and the Triangular case; the Diagonal case is treated like Triangular, similar to Armadillo.
-Finally, timings in Table \ref{tab:app:solve_mult} suggest that Python and R use the general purpose LU factorization for all cases.
+Indeed, both Matlab and Octave take advantage of the SPD and the Triangular case; the Diagonal case is treated like Triangular.
+Finally, timings in Table~\ref{tab:app:solve_mult} suggest that Python and R use the general purpose LU factorization for all cases.